 - Available to Erasmus Students: Yes

 What is social theory?
-How has it developed from the nineteenth century up to the present day?
-Why should we read 'classical social theory' today?
-What are some of the different theoretical perspectives that sociologists and social anthropologists have developed in order to understand society?
-These are some of the questions we will be considering in this course.
-Building on knowledge gained at pre-honours levels it aims to help develop a more systematic and theoretical grasp of the disciplines of sociology and social anthropology as well as their contribution to the critical understanding of society.
+What is the 'canon' of social theory, and why have some pioneering theorists traditionally been excluded from it?
+What are some of the different theoretical perspectives that post-war and contemporary sociologists and social anthropologists have developed in order to understand society?
+These are some of the questions that we will be considering in this course.
+Building on knowledge gained at pre-Honours levels the course aims to help develop a more systematic and theoretical grasp of the disciplines of sociology and social anthropology as well as their contributions to the critical understanding of society.

 20 contact hours over the course of a single semester.
 This will normally consist of 2 hours per week and may be a combination of lectures and seminars/workshops.